Germany expects extension of EU sanctions against Russia - senior official

-BERLIN European Union leaders are likely to agree on an extension of sanctions against Russia imposed over Moscow's support for separatists in eastern Ukraine, a senior German government official said on Wednesday.
+BERLIN (Reuters) - European Union leaders are likely to agree on an extension of sanctions against Russia imposed over Moscow's support for separatists in eastern Ukraine, a senior German government official said on Wednesday.

 "I expect there will be an extension," said the official who spoke on the condition of anonymity ahead of an EU summit in Brussels.